Attack time analysis in dynamic attack trees via integer linear programming: Introduction

-The metric \emph{min time} is an important metric, since the success of a security attack crucially depends on time: attacks that take too long are not viable.
+\textbf{Quantitative analysis.} Quantitative analysis aims at computing {\em AT metrics}.
+Such metrics formalize how well a system performs in terms of security, and are essential when comparing alternatives or making trade-offs.
+Many such metrics exist, such as the minimal cost, minimal required skill, or maximal damage of a successful attack.
+This paper focuses on \emph{min time}: the minimal time the adversary needs to perform a successful attack, given the duration of each BAS.
+This is important, since attack success crucially depends on time: attacks that take too long are not viable.
 Insight in timing behaviors of attacks is therefore a key to devising effective countermeasures.
-Note that \emph{min time} is especially relevant in the context of DATs: On many metrics, such as cost, probability, skill required, the $\mathtt{SAND}$ and $\mathtt{AND}$ gates behave identical.
-Thus, to compute those metrics, the algorithms developed for SATs immediately generalize to DATs.
+For instance, a security operations centre is interested in the time difference between the fastest viable attack and its average response time \cite{agyepong2020challenges}. \emph{Min time} is especially relevant in the context of DATs: On many metrics, such as cost/probability/skill, $\mathtt{SAND}$ and $\mathtt{AND}$ gates behave identically.
+Thus, to compute those metrics, algorithms for SATs immediately generalize to DATs.
 It is in the timing behavior that the difference between $\mathtt{SAND}$ and $\mathtt{AND}$ manifests itself, so that novel computation algorithms are needed.

-\myparagraph{Algorithms for \emph{min time}.} The problem of computing \MinTime is as follows: if each BAS is given a duration, what is the minimum time needed to reach the root of the attack tree?

-The algorithms to compute \MinTime crucially depend on two factors \cite{Budde2021}: (1) the shape of the attack tree, i.e., trees vs DAGs and (2) the presence of $\SandGate$ gates, i.e., SATs vs DATs.

-\mysecparagraph{Tree-shaped DATs.} A (static or dynamic) attack tree that is tree-shaped can be computed via an intuitive bottom up algorithm, by propagating values from the leaves to the top.
-This algorithm works for general attributes (e.g. cost, probability, time, skill), by using appropriate operators to interpret how the values propagate through the gates.
-This bottom-up method was first proposed by \cite{Mauw2006} for static trees and later extended in \cite{Jhawar2015} to dynamic attack trees.
-Their correctness of this algorithm crucially relies on subtle distributivity laws of the chosen operators.

-For DAG-shaped trees, the bottom up algorithm does not work in general, essentially because the values in different branches are no longer independent.
-For example, in the DAT of Figure \ref{fig:nonbu} the bottom-up algorithm of \cite{Jhawar2015} will calculate \emph{min time} as $\max(2+3,3+4) = 7$.
-However, the only succseful attack is the one that activates the three BASes sequentially, and so \emph{min time} equals $2+3+4=9$.
-For DAG-shaped SATs \cite{Budde2021} proposes an efficient procedure exploiting {\em binary decision diagrams (BDDs)} that computes generic metrics over static DAGs.
-BDDs are compact representations of Boolean functions, and since static attack trees are Boolean functions, this is a natural fit.
-The algorithms in \cite{Budde2021} work for a general class of metrics that take values in a so-called \emph{attribute domain}, i.e. a triple $(V,\triangle,\triangledown)$ of a set $V$ with two commutative associative operators $\triangle$ and $\triangledown$, where $\triangledown$ distributes over $\triangle$.